 And what species of sharks can pose a threat?

 Potentially dangerous species include the great white shark, the tiger shark and the bull shark.
 The blue shark, shortfin mako shark, lemon shark and the hammerhead can also be moderately dangerous.
 But there is no need to panic.
-Again, it is worth remembering that sharks are shy animals; they do not attack without reason or provocation.
+Again, it is worth remembering that sharks are timid animals; they do not attack without reason or provocation.

-Curiosities from the mysterious world of sharks
+Interesting facts from the mysterious world of sharks

 - What's the relationship like between dolphins and sharks?
 They can quite happily swim together and occasionally even hunt together.
 In order to avoid being attacked, dolphins will flock together.
 An interesting encounter between a flock of dolphins and a large shark has been observed on a number of occasions – just as the shark approaches, the flock of dolphins suddenly splits into 2 groups; they encircle the shark and then reunite.
 When the shark swims away, the flock loosens again.
 A group of dolphins can effectively repel a lone shark.